shams-nahid/My-Daily-AWS-Study/docs/Notes/DB/02 RDS.md

   - PostgreSQL
   - MySQL
 - To increase the number of db connection
+  - increase `max_connection` (resource heavy and not optimize)
     - Create a parameter group
     - Attach parameter group to DB Instance
     - Change the parameter group settings
+  - `RDS_Proxy`
+    - Manage a connection pool
+    - Reuse the connections from the connction pools
+    - Instead of directly connected with the database, use the proxy
 - When the db instance CPU is 100% and stopped working, we can
   - Use read replica
   - Use elastic cache in the application layer